 I also love eggplant, and eggplant Parmesan is on restaurant menus everywhere.
 The problem is that it’s breaded and fried, covered in cheese and served with a heaping pile of pasta.
 Don’t get me wrong; I’ve had some delicious eggplant Parmesan, but just because it’s centered around a vegetable doesn’t make it a healthy dish.

-I found this recipe in Clean Eating magazine several years ago, tried it and it has become one of my favorite things to make every since.
+I found this recipe in Clean Eating magazine several years ago, tried it and it has become one of my favorite things to make ever since.
 I have changed a few things from the original, but the idea is the same.
 Crispy eggplant with a side of bulgur wheat instead of pasta.
 It’s different yes; but totally delicious.

 Fresh mozzarella, your favorite sauce (I use Rao’s marinara.
 Even though I make a killer tomato sauce, for this dish, it’s got to be Rao’s), toasted pine nuts, and some quick cooking bulgur wheat take crispy eggplant to a whole new level.
 One that doesn’t leave you feeling tired and bloated from grease, simple carbs and processed cheese.
 Try it.
 If you don’t love it…well it will still be one of my favorite meals.